Mainly Status Quo for Georges Groundfish TAC in 2020

 Passed On: Russell O’Connell – Upper Clyde, N.S. fish plant worker

 O’Connell, 81, passed away on October 24.
 He was born in East Baccaro, August 5, 1938, to parents, Russell and Bertha (Smith) O’Connell.
 He was a hard worker and provided for his family with all his power.
 Russell worked many years as foreman at Cape Anne Seafood in Port La Tour and many other plants all over the county as long as his health would allow.

 Passed On: Thomas Corrigan – Trepassey, N.L. lightkeepe...

 On the Waterfront – December 2019

 Marine Industry to be Showcased at Moncton Trade Show

 Atlantic Canada’s all-encompassing commercial marine event, Fish Canada Workboat Canada, is charting its course for Moncton this January 24 and 25.

-For those who make their living on, in, and around the water, along with businesses who provide the related products and services to keep Atlantic Canada’s marine industries running, the event takes over the Moncton Coliseum Complex as Canada’s largest commercial marine trade show.
-The two days provide a key opportunity for members of the ...
+For those who make their living on, in and around the water, along with businesses who provide the related products and services to keep Atlantic Canada’s marine industries running, the event takes over the Moncton Coliseum Complex as Canada’s largest commercial marine trade show.
+The ...